 How Long Does Vision Stay Blurry After Cataract Surgery?

-Blurry vision can vary from patient to patient—some people may have blurry vision for a day, while others experience blurriness for several days.
-While blurry vision is normal after surgery, blurred vision for weeks is concerning.
+Blurry vision after cataract surgery can vary from patient to patient—some people may have blurry vision for a day, while others experience blurriness for several days.
+While blurry vision after cataract surgery is normal, blurred vision for weeks is concerning.

 When Is Blurry Vision a Concern?